roman-milk/roman-milk.github.io/f2-we-gotta-stop-mom.md

  "Being a 'dick'?
 I spent three hours reviewing this, and I'm still not finished."

  "Big brainy dick."
 She giggled.
 "And I meant that in the nicest way.
 Now spill."
-Report_Story #3